freenet/web/hugo-site/content/news/eventual-convergence.md

 distributed systems but also provides the flexibility and efficiency needed for diverse, decentralized applications.

+#### Peer Synchronization Example
+Below is a simple visualization of how two peers synchronize their data using summaries and deltas:

+{{< eventual-convergence/sync >}}

+1. Each peer starts with different data (represented by icons)
+2. They generate summaries of their data (lists of icon names)
+3. By comparing summaries, each peer determines what data to send (the delta)
+4. After exchanging deltas, both peers have the same complete set of data

+#### Network-wide Propagation
+The visualization below shows how updates propagate through the entire network:

 {{< eventual-convergence/propagation >}}

 Click different nodes to see how information spreads through the network.
 Notice how: